algolia/instantsearch-android/docgen/src/widgets.md

 An infinite scroll mechanism is built in to load more results as the user scrolls.
 Enabled by default, it will watch the state of the Hits to load more results before the user reaches the end of the current page.

-As explained [in the attributes description](#hits), you can use the attributes `disableInfiniteScroll` and `remainingItemsBeforeLoading` to control or disable this feature.
+As explained [in the attributes description](#hits), you can use the attributes `remainingItemsBeforeLoading` and `disableInfiniteScroll` to control or disable this feature.

 ### Empty View

 The Hits widget implements an empty view mechanism to display an alternative View if there are no results to display, following the [AdapterView's interface](https://developer.android.com/reference/android/widget/AdapterView.html#setEmptyView(android.view.View)).
-If you add a View to your layout with the id `@android:id/empty`, it will be displayed instead of the Hits when there is no data to display.
+If you add a View to your layout with the id **`@android:id/empty`**, it will be displayed instead of the Hits when there is no data to display.
 You can also set it programmatically using `Hits#setEmptyView(View)`.

 ### Highlighting
 <img src="assets/img/highlighting.png" align="right"/>

-A highlighting mechanism is built-in with the `Hits` widget.
+A [highlighting][blog-highlighting] mechanism is built-in with the `Hits` widget.
 To highlight a textual attribute, simply add the `highlighted` attribute on its view:

 ```xml
 <TextView